dyang195/llm-clipboard-helper/README.md

 # LLMChat Clipboard Helper

-A Visual Studio Code extension designed to help you copy code and search results for pasting into Large Language Model (LLM) chats like ChatGPT, Claude, or GitHub Copilot Chat.
-As LLM context windows grow larger, this extension makes it easy to provide extensive code context to your AI conversations.
+A Visual Studio Code extension that provides utilities for copying code and search results when working with AI language models (like ChatGPT, Claude, or Microsoft Copilot).
+Adds convenient copy commands to help you share code context in AI chats.

 ## Usage